-A new mixed-milk cheese from Nicolau Farms, Bianchina "the little white one" named after one of their beloved goats!
+A new mixed-milk cheese Bianchina*"the little white one named after one of the Nicolau Farms beloved goats!

 Taking inspiration from classic, old world cheese making traditions, Bianchina is made using only all natural goat rennet.